SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 utils/install_oss.sh # official CLI of aliyun object-storage-service(as Amazon S3), only need to be installed once ./leaderboard_submit  model_key  ~/work/my_submission_dir_to_speechio_leaderboard
 ```
-**`model_key`** is a unique identifier to refer to this model in future benchmark.
+**`model_id`** is a unique identifier to refer to this model in future benchmark.

-We let submitters to decide their model key.
-Model key should be meaningful, and should not collide with others, for example:
+We let submitters to decide their model id.
+It should be meaningful and unique, for example:
 ```
 speechio_kaldi_pretrain
 alphacep_vosk_en
 interspeech_xxx_paper_reproduced
+stanford_open_conformer
+deepspeech_v1
+word2vec_v2
 ```

 ---
 ## Step 3: Create a pull request by adding a request file to leaderboard github repo
-once you have your model submitted, you can open a PR to this github repo, which add a benchmark request file to our repo such as:
+once you have your model submitted, you can open a PR to this github repo, which add a benchmark request file such as:

 **`github.com/speechio/leaderboard/requests/give_a_name_for_your_benchmark_request.yaml`**

-a sample request is as follows:
+a sample request contains following info:
 ```
 date: 2021-04-05
 requester: Jiayu